jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - New Feature: The queue size of unprocessed tuples for continuous queries can now be configured
 - New Feature: The discarding of tuples in continuous queries on full queues can be disabled
 - Improvement: Moved the execution of continuous queries into a separate thread per region
-- Improvement: Flush pages for continuous query when at least one tuple was send
+- Improvement: Flush pages for continuous query when at least one tuple was sent
 - Improvement: Register a continuous query only one time per instance
 - Improvement: Shortcut UDF processing
 - Improvement: In the package routing, each region has the own DistributionRegionHandlingFlag.
 Generic insert options are removed.